sralter/potential_talents/README.md

 There is some location data and it would be good to see where the candidates are located in the world.
 [Figure 4](#fig4) shows a choropleth of the candidates' locations.

 [Figure 4](#fig4): Choropleth of candidates' locations.
-Three candidates did not provide a city so they are not included in this map.
+Three US-based candidates did not provide a city so they are not included in this map.

 ![Map of applicants](figures/3_map_choropleth.jpg)